yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

     cd /home/yugabyte/softwareyb-$VER/
     ```

 1. Start the newer version of the YB-TServer process.
+For more information, see [Start YB-TServers](../../deploy/manual-deployment/start-tservers/).

 1. Verify in `http://<any-yb-master>:7000/tablet-servers` to see if the new YB-TServer is alive and heart beating.